HeikoKa/Wireless-3D-Touch-Probe-Sensor/README.md

-# 3D Touch Probe for CNCs/VMCs
+# 3D Touch Probe Edge Finder for CNCs/VMCs
 ## Description

 An in-depth paragraph about your project and overview of use.